Skeli789/Complete-Fire-Red-Upgrade/README.md

 3. Download (or clone) the master folder from this github page.
 (Click 'Clone or Download', then 'Download Zip')

-4. Extract the zipped file in the root called **deps.rar** somewhere convenient and add that folder to your path (same steps as shown in the tutorial found in step 1).

-5. Get your ROM, rename it to **BPRE0.gba** and place it the main (master) folder.
+4. Get your ROM, rename it to **BPRE0.gba** and place it the main (master) folder.

-6. To decide the offsets where you want to insert the code:
+5. To decide the offsets where you want to insert the code:
 In 'scripts/make.py' change `OFFSET_TO_PUT=YYY` to the location you want to insert the data.
 Don't worry about changing *insert.py* because *make.py* automatically updates *insert.py* and *linker.ld*.

-7. Run **cmd.exe** in the main folder.
+6. Run **cmd.exe** in the main folder.
 You can do this by typing `cmd` and hitting enter in the url address or selecting *Open command window here* from right clicking on empty space while holding the shift key.

-8. In the command prompt window, type `python scripts//make.py` (or `python3 scripts//make.py` if you've installed multiple python versions).
+7. In the command prompt window, type `python scripts//make.py` (or `python3 scripts//make.py` if you've installed multiple python versions).

 A new gba file will appear named as **test.gba** and an **offsets.ini** file.
 Those are your resultant files.